 While other guitar companies were constrained by a creaky and costly dealer distribution system there was nothing to stop us from using the 21st century technology of the Internet to deliver old-world quality directly to musicians.
 The cost savings are significant.

 For our first guitar we could have followed the herd – spruce top, rosewood back and sides, etc.... but does the world really need one more Martin D-28 “me too” knock-off?
 The MacKenzie & Marr “Tofino”, while paying tribute to the innovations of past masters with tapered X- bracing and hand carved, precision dovetail fitted neck, breaks with tradition in both body shape and wood choices.

 We went on to add some remarkable (our customers' word) models with the introduction of the Legends Series.

 Playing a MacKenzie & Marr guitar for the first time is a revelation.
 But it's not going to happen in a guitar store.
-The only two places you can buy a MacKenzie & Marr guitar are at the company and over the Internet.
+The only two places you can buy a MacKenzie & Marr guitar are at the company, by appointment, and over the Internet.
 Slightly inconvenient – its true, but knocking out the costs of retail distribution shaves $600 to $1,000 off the price of one of our guitars.

 So in a nutshell: